PositiveThinkingCompany/LearningDocker/ReadMe.md

 ```

 ### <a name='Extractingcontentfromimage'></a>Extracting content from image

+Example with TestingConsole makes an image with the console program copied from the builder to the final image.

-We can retreive the build output from the image by creating a container ( not run) and ask to copy the folder).
+We can retreive the build output from the image by creating a container ( not run it) and ask to copy the folder).
 > docker create --name testingconsole-1 examples/testingconsole
 > docker cp testingconsole-1:C:\\\\app\\\\ .\\\\app\\\\

+We could run the container to let the program run too.
+> docker container run -d examples/testingconsole TestingConsole.exe

+But after our program has finished, the container stops again.
+How do we now the program did it's job?
+> docker container logs bea15qdf

+*Hello Arcelor*

 ## <a name='Docker-Compose'></a>Docker-Compose